mbellehumeur/OHIF-FHIR/README.md

  ![menuOption](/images/menuOption.png)

-This will open an iframe that point to the small 'conference management' web page on the hub.
+This will open an iframe thats loads a small 'conference management' web page from the hub.
+The same web page can be accesses outside the client if needed.

 ![startConference](/images/startConference.png)